Steps To Becoming A Volunteer

 New volunteers are required to attend a general orientation session.
-The recommended minimum age for volunteers is 14.
 After general orientation, new volunteers will select the role(s) they would like to perform, and will attend an additional training session specific to that role(s).

 Now that you are a member of the High Hopes volunteer corps, check our Current Volunteers page often for information about substitution needs, upcoming volunteer enrichment opportunities, and more.

 * These fields are required.

 All volunteers must attend a General Orientation prior to volunteering.
 The General Orientation begins in the classroom with an overview of High Hopes Therapeutic Riding, who we serve, our horses, and our policies and procedures.
 It also includes a tour of the facility.
 At the General Orientation, volunteers will choose a role(s) they are interested in, and will be scheduled for an additional training specific to that role.
 Roles may include sidewalker, horse leader (experience required), feeder, office volunteer, etc.

 Sidewalker training includes more in-depth information about providing service to the High Hopes participants and an opportunity to practice hands-on sidewalking techniques that will prepare new volunteers to begin working with riders.

 For those with horse experience interested in becoming horse leaders, additional training opportunities will be available to learn and practice our leading techniques.